-Multiple-Element Arrangements ("MEAs"): The Company accounts for contracts that have both product and installation under the MEAs guidance in ASC 605.
-The Company believes the volume of these contracts will continue to increase.
-Arrangements under such contracts include multiple deliverables, a combination of equipment and services.
-The deliverables included in the MEAs are separated into more than one unit of accounting when (i) the delivered element has value to the customer on a stand-alone basis, and (ii) delivery of the undelivered element(s) is probable and substantially in our control.
+Multiple-Element Arrangements ("MEAs"): The Company accounts for contracts that have both product and installation under the MEAs guidance in ASC 605-25.
+Arrangements under such contracts may include multiple deliverables, a combination of equipment and services.
+The deliverables included in the MEAs are separated into more than one unit of accounting when (i) the delivered equipment has value to the customer on a stand-alone basis, and (ii) delivery of the undelivered service element(s) is probable and substantially in our control.
 Arrangement consideration is then allocated to each unit, delivered or undelivered, based on the relative selling price of each unit of accounting based first on vendor-specific objective evidence ("VSOE") if it exists, second on third-party evidence ("TPE") if it exists and on estimated selling price ("ESP") if neither VSOE or TPE exist.

-- · VSOE Based on its pricing and discounting practices for the specific product or service when sold separately, considering geographical, customer, and other economic or marketing variables, as well as renewal rates or stand-alone prices for the service element(s). - · TPE If we cannot establish VSOE of selling price for a specific product or service included in a multiple-element arrangement, we use third-party evidence of selling price.
-We determine TPE based on sales of comparable amount of similar product or service offered by multiple third parties considering the degree of customization and similarity of product or service sold. - · ESP The estimated selling price represents the price at which we would sell a product or service if it were sold on a standalone basis.
+- VSOE In most instances, products are sold separately in stand-alone arrangements.
+Services are also sold separately through renewals of contracts with varying periods.
+We determine VSOE based on pricing and discounting practices for the specific product or service when sold separately, considering geographical, customer, and other economic or marketing variables, as well as renewal rates or stand-alone prices for the service element(s). - TPE If we cannot establish VSOE of selling price for a specific product or service included in a multiple-element arrangement, we use third-party evidence of selling price.
+We determine TPE based on sales of comparable amount of similar product or service offered by multiple third parties considering the degree of customization and similarity of product or service sold. - ESP The estimated selling price represents the price at which we would sell a product or service if it were sold on a stand-alone basis.
 When neither VSOE nor TPE exists for all elements, we determine ESP for the arrangement element based on sales, cost and margin analysis, as well as other inputs based on our pricing practices.
 Adjustments for other market and Company-specific factors are made as deemed necessary in determining ESP.